-When it comes to pouring a glass of your favorite beverage you want to make sure it’s chilled and ready to drink, and there’s definitely nothing like pouring a glass from your own keg.
-However, unless you’re entertaining guests its difficult to drink a whole keg to yourself!
+When pouring a glass of your favorite beverage, you want to make sure it’s chilled and ready to drink, and there’s nothing quite like pouring a glass from a keg.

 Best Mini Fridge for Kegerator Conversion

 So, what is the best mini fridge for kegerator conversion?
-Truth is, there are plenty of options out there and it can be difficult to know just which ones are going to be the best for you.
-However, we’ve managed to narrow it down to five that we think are going to provide you with all of the necessary features, and then some.
+The truth is, there are plenty of options out there, and it can be challenging to know which ones will be the best for you.
+However, we’ve narrowed it down to five that we think will provide you with all of the necessary features.

 1. Kegco HBK309S-2 Keg Dispenser

-With this keg dispenser you can store to three kegs at a time or a single 6 gallon bucket.
+This keg dispenser can store three kegs at once or a single 6-gallon bucket.
 Plus, it also functions as a standard fridge, allowing you to keep food or other beverages cool.
-If you want you also have the option to add two shelves inside for storage.
-With the two tap system and the easy assembly you’ve got everything you need.
+If you want, you also have the option to add two shelves inside for storage.
+You’ve got everything you need with the two-tap system and the easy assembly.

 - Two tap system for different drinks